LoveEverybody/LoveEverybody/README.md

 - 👋 Hi, I’m @LoveEverybody
-- 👀 I’m interested in Culture, Coding and Space
+- 👀 I’m interested in Culture, Coding, Space and Philosophy
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript (and I am loving it!)

 <!---
 LoveEverybody/LoveEverybody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.